 NAME: AGE:

 ADDRESS

 Phone Number

 Email Address

 SCHOOL REPRESENTED: LEVEL:

 LIONS CLUB REPRESENTED:

 PARENT'S NAMES and Signature:

 HOBBIES

 CAREER ASPIRATIONS:

 OTHER PERTINENT INFORMATION:

-1 ST PLACE BE PREPARED TO SPEAK AT THE DISTRICT COMPETITION
+1 ST PLACE BE PREPARED TO SPEAK AT T THE DISTRICT COMPETITION

-Please note: The Lions Organization, Club, District, Multiple District or Internation promotional purposes.
-Your participation may be filmed or photographed at any of the consent of your parent and /or legal guardian for use of these images by Lions Clubs I. al will be documenting the 20 Speaking Competitions for nese events.
+Please note: The Lions Organization, Club, District, Multiple District or International promotional purposes.
+Your participation may be filmed or photographed at any of these consent of your parent and /or legal guardian for use of these images by Lions Clubs Inte e events.
 Your Speakout Contestant Resume is your consent and the